 What are the specific responsibilities of Michiana host organizations that wish to participate in the YLAI Program?

 - Attend an orientation session in late August or early September on the Notre Dame campus.

-- Include Fellow in a variety of activities to give him/her a window into how the organization operates.
+- Include your YLAI Fellow in a variety of activities to give them a window into how the organization operates.

-- Allow 1-2 hours during each workday for the fellow to work on their own project.
+- Allow 1-2 hours during each workday for the YLAI Fellow to work on their own project.

-- Actively mentor the fellow about their project throughout the four weeks.
+- Actively mentor the YLAI Fellow concerning their project throughout the four weeks.

-- Allow the fellow to feel like a valued member of the team.
+- Allow the YLAI Fellow to feel like a valued member of your organization's team.

-What are the specific responsibilities of the YLAI team at Notre Dame?
+What are the specific responsibilities of the NDIGD team?

-- Arrange transportation to and from the host organization's location.
+- Arrange reliable and timely transportation to and from the location of each host organization.